ansys/pydpf-post/doc/source/user_guide/plotting.rst

 #.
 Use the plotting methods of the :class:`DataFrame <ansys.dpf.post.dataframe.DataFrame>` object
    to render it.

-Subsequent sections provide some plotting examples.
+Some plotting examples follow.

 Total deformation
 -----------------

-You can plot the total deformation (norm of the displacement vector field) with:
+This code shows how to plot the total deformation (norm of the displacement vector field):

 .. code:: python